Fundamental Economic Reports: Medium Market Movers !!

 It describes trends in employment, production, and prices and the factors influencing them.
 This section also includes sector-by-sector analyzes, commenting on such areas as housing, motor vehicle production, inventories, and spending by federal, state, and local governments.

 It reviews a range of developments in domestic financial markets, including credit patterns for banks, other financial intermediaries, non-financial businesses, and consumers.

-Finally, international developments are reviewed, with commentary on trade statistics, international financial transactions, foreign exchange markets, and economic activity in a number of foreign countries.
+Finally, international developments are reviewed, with commentary on trade statistics, international financial transactions, forex markets, and economic activity in a number of foreign countries.